Yash620-maker/GFG_Cloud_Hackathon_StarterKit/README.md

    * `gym-challenge-starter/loadbalancer/`
    * `gym-challenge-starter/automation/`
 4. Start implementing from the TODOs and hints.
-5. Push regularly and use PRs / Issues like a real dev team.
+5. Push regularly and use PRs / Issues like a real dev.
 6. Document your final architecture in your track README.

 Good luck, Trainer.
 May your deployments always succeed on the first try. ✨